Spaghetti & Mandolino - home page / Our magazine / Italian Christmas: sweet traditions

 Italian Christmas: sweet traditions

-It's a time when families come together and share culinary traditions handed down from generation to generation.
+The unmistakable aroma of freshly baked sweets fills the air, announcing the arrival of Christmas in Italy.
+It’s a time when families come together and share culinary traditions passed down from generation to generation.

-Panettone and its legends
+The panettone and its legends

 Its history is rooted in the 15th century in Milan.

-Pandoro, the dessert of the stars
+The pandoro, the sweet of the stars

 The regional delights of central Italy